Ishq Hamari Galiyon Mein

 Ishq Hamari Galiyon Mein is a 2013 Pakistani television soap series broadcast on Hum TV.

 Synopsis

-Rashid is a very conservative man, not in support of women receiving education.
+Rashid is a very conservative man, who does not support women's education.
 He has two daughters, Falak and Sitara.
 Despite her father's beliefs, Falak determines to get an education.
 Her mother, Amna, convinces her father to allow her to get an education.
 In this way, Falak starts her studies.
 She goes into the neighbourhood to a professor's house, where she falls for Haroon, the professor’s son.
-On the other hand, Rashid tries to marry her to another boy, to which she disagrees and elopes from her house with Haroon.
+On the other hand, Rashid forces her to marry another boy.
+She refuses and elopes from her house with Haroon.